 2. Listen to your body

 Your body has built-in mechanisms that tell you when you are dehydrated.
-To keep dehydration from progressing, you should respond to these signals.
-When you feel thirsty, drink fluids.
+One of the first signs of dehydration is thirst.
+To prevent dehydration from progressing, you should respond to these early thirst signals.
+When you feel thirsty, drink fluids to prevent further dehydration.
 If your body is struggling to adjust to the heat and losing more fluids when exercising, then adjust when and how you work out accordingly.
 For example, exercise at cooler times of day, and not as intensely, to lose less fluids.

 3. Pair fluids with sodium